Skip Navigation Links

-An overview of the two-surfaced gliders that came out of the 'Chanute group.'
+An Overview of the Two-surfaced gliders that came out of the 'Chanute Group.'

 Centered around Octave Chanute, Chicago was one of three centers of aeronautical research in the United States in 1896.
 From his group came the Chanute-Herring glider that was to be the most significant pre-Wright aircraft.
 Two strongly trussed wings with a cruciform tail, the wings would be the design chosen by the Wright brothers to build their planes.
 The glider foreshadowed the bi-planes of the early years of flight.